BirdeeHub/nixCats-nvim/README.md

 However, you should really just clone or fork the repo, because to edit your config, you edit the lua in your flake.

-If you use the regularCats package, it will look for your config in the normal place, and you only need to edit the flake itself to install new things.
+If you use the regularCats package, you only need to edit the flake itself to install new things.

 This is useful for faster iteration while editing lua config, as you then only have to restart it rather than rebuild.

-You should clone this one to your ~/.config/ directory and rename it to nvim.
+You should clone regularCats to your ~/.config/ directory and make sure the filename is ```nixCats-nvim```

+If it is named something else, you will have to change configDirName in the settings section of flake.nix, or the name of the directory
+This also affects .local and the like.

 If you want to add it to another flake, choose one of these methods: